Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 ## Configuration parameters specific to each slave

-The slaves are configured using key value pairs in openHAB config file using the following pattern:
+The slaves are configured using key value pairs in openHAB config file.
+Each slave (identified by the slave name) in the config corresponds to a single modbus read request.
+Note that it might be necessary to define many "slaves" in openhab configuration to read all data from a single physical modbus slave.

+The configuration parameters have the following pattern:

 ```ini
 modbus:<slave-type>.<slave-name>.<slave-parameter-name>=<slave-parameter-value>